bcbi/bidss/programming/setup/intro.md

 \toc

 ## Computing Environment
 A computing environment is required to complete the programming exercises presented in BIDSS.
-All can be completed on a personal computer running Mac OS X, Windows, or a distribution of Linux.
+All can be completed on a personal computer running macOS, Windows, or a distribution of Linux.
 Alternatively, it should be possible to complete the exercises on most university shared computing cluster environments (e.g. ~~~<a href="https://docs.ccv.brown.edu/oscar/" target="_blank">Oscar</a>~~~ and ~~~<a href="https://docs.ccv.brown.edu/stronghold/" target="_blank">Stronghold</a>~~~ at Brown University).

-Detailed instructions for environment setup on a personal computer are provided for the latest version of Mac OS X 10.15 Catalina and Windows 10 Pro / Pro Education editions.
-Alternative or earlier versions of Mac OS X and Windows may require a modified configuration.
+Detailed instructions for environment setup on a personal computer are provided for the latest version of macOS 11 Big Sur and Windows 10 Pro / Pro Education editions.
+Alternative or earlier versions of macOS and Windows may require a modified configuration.
 In particular, Windows 10 Home edition presents some challenges that we will attempt to make clear throughout BIDSS.

 ## Programming Languages
 A programming language is a set of rules and syntax that can be used to compose instructions that are interpretable by a computer to carry out defined tasks. ~~~<a href="https://brown.edu/go/bcbi" target="_blank">The Center for Biomedical Informatics at Brown University</a>~~~ has chosen Julia as our primary programming language for teaching and carring out informatics and data science research.